-This Task Team is expected to part of the governance of [INSERT WRP PROJECT] as described in the WRP Operations Manual.
+This Task Team is expected to part of the governance of relevant WRP Project(s) as described in the WRP Operations Manual (Draft subject to approval).
+In Summary:

-The Task Team will have a Governance Function:

 Review key project artefacts and outputs over the 5 stages of the project cycle

-Input to and review of project risk register, learning, adaptation and change register.
+Input to and review of project risk and issues register, learning, adaptation and change register.

-Provide strategic and technical advice to the Project Team and Project sponsor.
+Provide strategic and technical advice to the Project Team and WRP PMU Lead.

 The Task Team members may also carry out specific work tasks for the Project to delivery on the outputs.
-Refer to Annex 2.
+Refer to Appendix 2.

 Figure 1.
-WRP Project Management Framework
+WRP Project Management Framework (Draft subject to approval)

 Figure 2.
-WRP & PMC Project Task Team (Major Projects Only)
+WRP & PMC Panel Project Task Team (Major Projects Only) (Draft subject to approval)

 Membership